datacommonsorg/website/tools/nl/embeddings/README.md

 4. Run the command below which will both generate a new embeddings csv in `gs://datcom-nl-models`, as well as update the corresponding csv under [`data/curated_input/`](data/curated_input/).
 Note down the embeddings file version printed at the end of the run.
-There are 3 embeddings csvs used in PROD and the following are the commands to generate each of them:
+As of 2023 Q3, there are 3 embeddings used in PROD and the following are the commands to generate each of them:

    To generate the `small` embeddings:
    ```bash